Agent Orchestration

 Memory Persistence

-OMAR maintains state across sessions:
+OMAR maintains state across sessions, scoped per EA: